michaldaniel/morningbird.eu/content/whats-on-my/phone.md

 ## Case for the budget phones

-In my experience budget phones has been getting closer and closer to the industry flagships 🚢.
-They can't offer the same quality and refinement as flagship phones but you can get a pretty sweet package 📦 for the fraction of the price, can upgrade more often and worry less about breaking stuff 👌.
+In my experience budget phones have been getting closer and closer to the industry flagships 🚢.
+They can't offer the same quality and refinement as flagship phones but you can get a pretty sweet package 📦 for a fraction of the price, while upgradeing more often and worrying less about breaking stuff 👌.

 ![MIUI Global showcase][3]
 [Grab the wallpaper.][4]

 ## MIUI Android is kind of cool

-Since MIUI Global 10+ and EU's GDPR legislation Xiaomi's default apps don't ask for wird permissions 😨 and network monitoring shows clean slate of outgoing traffic 🕵️ clearing my worries about using Chinese ROM.
+Since MIUI Global 10+ and EU's GDPR legislation Xiaomi's default apps don't ask for weird permissions 😨 and network monitoring shows clean slate of outgoing traffic 🕵️ clearing my worries about using Chinese ROM.

 What is left is a pretty decent OS with Android Oreo 🍪 as a base, recent security updates, and a nice design.
 The single app grid, quick search, and left side widget screen make for a good experience 😍, it's like a cross between stock Android 🤖 and Apple 🍎 device.
 I grew to like the default apps too 👍.